10 Best Places to Live Off the Grid

 Although building and zoning laws come down to local jurisdictions in many cases, which states are most amenable?

-For those who prefer to supplement with wind power, how often does the breeze blow?
-How much of a struggle will it be for your production to keep up with demand?
+How often does the breeze blow for those who prefer to supplement with wind power?
+How difficult will it be for their production to keep up with demand?

 One factor doesn’t matter more than another – the totality of the circumstances counts.